An assortment of different faces

 Faith

 Faith can refer to someone’s belief in God(s) and specific religious doctrines and teachings.
-More generally, faith relates to the belief in something that cannot be proved through empirical evidence or observed realities.
+More generally, faith relates to believing in something that cannot be proved through empirical evidence or observed realities.

 Religion and Work

-Employers can do this by offering floating holidays so that employees can take time off for religious holidays and celebrations when they need.
+Workplaces can offer floating holidays so people can take time off for religious holidays and celebrations when needed.
 It’s also important to respect individuals who wear religious clothing at work and ensure their cohorts treat them fairly.
-Depending on your office and building layout, consider creating a space for private religious and spiritual practice.
-Consider moving away from certain professionalism standards of dress that are specifically rooted in biased and exclusionary ideals
+Consider creating a private religious and spiritual space depending on your office and building layout.
+Consider moving away from specific professional dress standards rooted explicitly in biased and exclusionary ideals.

 Work-Specific